Sections:

 Any comments are appreciated.
 If you can think of an improvement to the script, or to the process, or if you just found it useful and want to say thanks, please do leave a comment.
 I would love to know that it’s being used.

-If you want to donate to help me with server costs and time spent keeping this article updated, you can do so here with my thanks 🙂
+If you want to donate to help me with server costs and time spent keeping this article updated, you can do so here with my thanks đ

 FAQ:

-• How can I fix random crashing of vfw4x264.exe?
+- How can I fix random crashing of vfw4x264.exe?

 This probably means you are encoding a file using an input mode other than DSS2, which can happen if the clip is .m2ts or .dga (blu-ray) or another uncommon format.

-You can fix it by changing the 2 in the second line of the script to either 3, 4, 5 or just removing that line (try them in that order, since the options get progressively slower)
+You can fix it by changing the 2 in the second line of the script to either 3, 4, 5 or just removing that line (try them in that order, since the options get progressively slower) - The option “Prefer DSS2 over DirectShowSource” is disabled. or

 I get an error like “can’t load avss.dll”.

 This means your computer is missing Haali Media Splitter.
 You can download it here or as part of a K-Lite Mega Codec Pack and the error should go away after you install it.
-If you install K-Lite, make sure to select “Profile 9: Lots of Stuff” during installation.
+If you install K-Lite, make sure to select “Profile 9: Lots of Stuff” during installation. - The file stops encoding after 99%.

 This usually indicates a codec configuration issue.
-Try installing/reinstalling K-Lite Mega Codec Pack, and make sure to let it select its preferred defaults (not “quick upgrade”)
+Try installing/reinstalling K-Lite Mega Codec Pack, and make sure to let it select its preferred defaults (not “quick upgrade”) - Can I customize the output framerate to make it 48FPS, 75FPS, 120FPS, or anything else?

 Yes, you can choose any framerate you want.
 It is best to choose a framerate that is divisible in some way with the original video, but even that is your choice.
 You just need to add the options “NewNum” and “NewDen”, like this: